 I recruited 5 participants in the study, and the project did not include compensation to incentivize/reward participants.
 Therefore, I reached out to IT employees from my network or local organizations (mostly participants from school) via e-mail asking if they were willing to freely offer their time for the study.

 I conducted a comparative analysis testing the usability of Dell's chatbot, Ava compared to HP's chatbot, the HP Virtual Agent.
 Both of these chatbots are designed to complete different tasks.
 Ava is designed to help customers shop, and HP's Virtual Agent is designed to provide technical support.
 The usability testing was conducted remotely, using Validately.
 This provided flexibility for our team and our participants.
 This also enabled us to record and revisit the session, and extract and share clips directly with the research team.

 Prior to starting, I asked our participants to answer a few pre-test questions describing their recent IT purchase experiences.
 I then engaged our participants with task-based scenarios to complete the following:

 Dell: You need to purchase a computer for your home office.
 Purchase your computer (1).
 Now use Ava to purchase your computer (2).

 HP: You are having trouble connecting your wireless printer.
 Using HP’s virtual assistant, find a solution to your problem.

-We had participants think out loud while engaging with the chatbots.
-Our evaluation criteria included: perceived ease of use, confidence, and degree of satisfaction.
+I had participants think out loud while engaging with the chatbots.
+Evaluation criteria included: perceived ease of use, confidence, and degree of satisfaction.
 After each task, participants rated each chatbot by completing a SUS (System Usability Scale) survey.
-We concluded each session with a debrief consisting of a discussion around the participants impression, likes/dislikes, and clarify any questions they had.
+I concluded each session with a debrief consisting of a discussion around the participants impression, likes/dislikes, and clarify any questions they had.
 Each session lasted around one hour.

-We evaluated the delights and pain points and incorporated those findings into our recommendations for Ava.
+I captured the delights and pain points and incorporated those findings into my recommendations for Ava.

 The research produced dozens of findings, many of which were new to the Dell team.